What acts constitute infringement of a registered trademark?

 If a third party uses a mark which is identical to a trademark registered by another individual on goods or services which are identical to those which the registered trademark is used for there will be an infringement.

-This is often the case when someone may wish to pass of counterfeit clothing as real by using the identical brand logo on an identical item of clothing.
+This is often the case when someone may wish to pass off counterfeit clothing as real by using the identical brand logo on an identical item of clothing.

 For a mark to be seen as identical it must be reproduced without any modifications made to it.

-If the mark has been modified but these modifications are only seen as minor or insignificant and where they are noticeable from the average consumers perspective then they will still be seen as identical.
-If the modifications are more than minor then the infringement may fall into the second category specified by the act.
+If the mark has been modified but these modifications are only seen as minor or insignificant and where they are noticeable from the average consumers perspective, they will still be seen as identical.
+If the modifications are more than minor then the infringement may fall into the second category specified by TMA 1994.

 Identical or similar marks for identical or similar goods and services

-As is often the case in counterfeit clothing or something similar a third party will use an identical mark on similar goods and services or they will use a similar mark on similar goods and services.
-This will not automatically result in a trademark infringement however as in order for there to have been an infringement the following must be established:
+As is often the case in counterfeit clothing, for example, a third party will use an identical mark on similar goods and services or they will use a similar mark on similar goods and services.
+However, for an infringement to be established, it must be shown that:

-- That the use of the mark must have resulted in the possibility of the public being likely to be confused as to the origin of the goods or services
+- the use of the mark must have resulted in the possibility of the public being likely to be confused as to the origin of the goods or services;

-- That there is a possibility of association between the two marks
+- there is a possibility of association between the two marks.

 Conflict with a mark of repute

-This specified infringement is to deal with the scenario where an identical or similar mark is used on goods or services that are not similar to those goods or services which the registered trademark represents.
+This infringement deals with the scenario where an identical or similar mark is used on goods or services that are not similar to those goods or services which the registered trademark represents.